baconjs/bacon.js/README.md

 [`stream.skipDuplicates(isEqual)`](#stream-skipduplicates "stream.skipDuplicates([isEqual])") drops consecutive equal elements.
 So, from `[1, 2, 2, 1]` you'd get `[1, 2, 1]`.
 Uses the `===` operator for equality
 checking by default.
 If the isEqual argument is supplied, checks by calling isEqual(oldValue, newValue).
-For instance, to do a deep comparison,you can use the isEqual function from [underscore.js](http://underscorejs.org/) like `stream.skipDuplicates(_.isEqual)`.
+For instance, to do a deep comparison, you can use the isEqual function from [underscore.js](http://underscorejs.org/) like `stream.skipDuplicates(_.isEqual)`.